 There are numerous federal and state laws and regulations defined for programs operating within CCDA.
 Where relevant, CCDA has developed standards and procedures to operationalize funding and program requirements.
 CCDA will continue to revise and/or develop standards and procedures as regulatory requirements change.
-These standards and procedures promote our commitment to delivering the quality of service that is expected from CCDA.
+These standards and procedures promote our

-CCDA Compliance Policy and Procedures include this Compliance Plan, the Code of Conduct, the Medicaid Compliance Plan Standard Procedure, and other standards and procedures specifically referenced in this Compliance Plan.
-In addition, CCDA Agencies have agency or program-specific Standards and Policies to address programmatic compliance requirements.
-These Compliance Policies and Procedures will be reviewed annually to determine if they remain accurate, effective, and any revisions needed.
-The Compliance Officer (CO), Compliance Committees, and the CCDA Standard and Procedure Approval Process have a role in review and approval of Compliance Policy Procedures.
+CCDA Compliance Policy and Procedures include this Compliance Plan, the Code of Conduct, and other standards and procedures specifically referenced in this Compliance Plan.
+In addition, CCDA Agencies have their own or programspecific Standards and Policies to address programmatic compliance requirements.
+These Compliance Policies and Procedures will be reviewed annually to determine if they remain accurate, effective, or in need of revision.
+The Compliance Officer (CO), Compliance Coordinator, Compliance Committees, and the CCDA Standard and Procedure Approval Process have a role in review and approval of Compliance Policy and Procedures.